New year, new start. Everywhere you look, people are joining a gym, loading up on healthy snacks, signing up for evening classes.

-Sometimes your payment can get lost in a morass of bureaucracy, particularly when the client is a large company.
-At other times, clients may just be lax or stall payments as a matter of policy.
+Sometimes your payment can get lost in a morass of bureaucracy, mainly when the client is a large company.
+At other times, clients may be lax or stall payments as a matter of policy.
 Either way, it leaves you with rent to pay and an overdraft headache.

 Unfortunately, there’s no way to be 100 per cent certain you will be paid on time.
 But you should at least make sure that you’re doing everything right yourself.

 Primarily that means invoicing promptly: it might seem like a hassle, but it’s got to be done at some point, so the minute your work is delivered is as good a time as any.